waleedyousaf07/basic-programming/README.md

 When it gets completed, it `comes to task queue`, and then to the `event loop`.
 Now the event loop's job is to see if there is anything in the call stack or like its empty, it looks at the  `task queue` and if there is anything, it pushes to the stack.

 The reason we need event loop is that we cant simply push back the queued task directly on the stack cuz then it'll disturb the normal flow of things happening.

+There are two callback queues, one for macrotasks and one for microtasks (usually for promises) and first micro runs and then macro runs

 ### Render Queue